fonttools/fonttools/Doc/source/designspaceLib/readme.rst

     ``a`` and ``a.alt`` also swap all components that reference these glyphs in order to preserve their appearance.
- -  The swap function also needs to take care of swapping the names in kerning data and any GSUB code.
+ -  The swap function also needs to take care of swapping the names in kerning data and any GPOS code.

 9 This document